HongtaiDu/bootcamp/README.md

 # bootcamp

 This is Tom's leetcode bootcamp.
-I will post leetcode problems' solutions and my attempt for each week.
+I will post my attempts of leetcode problems each week.